arbabiha/DMD-for-ergodic-systems/README.md

 ### The DMD routines in the +DMD folder:

-Hankel-DMD (algorithm suggested in the above paper),

-companion-matrix DMD (Rowley et al 2009, Journal of Fluid Mechanics) SVD-enhanced DMD (Schmid 2010, Journal of Fluid Mechanics) EXACT_DMD (Tu et al 2015, Journal of Computational Dynamics)
+Hankel-DMD (algorithm suggested in the above paper), companion-matrix DMD (Rowley et al 2009, Journal of Fluid Mechanics), SVD-enhanced DMD (Schmid 2010, Journal of Fluid Mechanics), EXACT_DMD (Tu et al 2015, Journal of Computational Dynamics).

-send comments and questions to arbabiha@gmail.com
+Send comments and questions to arbabiha@gmail.com.

 H. Arbabi